Visit Palestine with Saleem & Kristel in 2023

 We will send you a document with more detailed information on how we work and what to expect.
 If our program fits your needs and our way of working also works for you then you can sign up.

-Before booking your flight check with us if there is still space (max 16) After we give you the okay, you can book and send us the flight details, a copy of your ID and 250 dollars registration fee through PayPal.
+Before booking your flight check with us if there is still space (max 10) After we give you the okay, you can book and send us the flight details, a copy of your ID and 250 dollars registration fee through PayPal or bank transfer to a European bank account.
 Then your participation is confirmed.

-On the first day we will take you on a bus tour around Bethlehem to discover the very fertile valley of Artas and see the Roman aqueduct system at the Solomon’s pools.
-We are excited to take you to the agricultural village of Battir and the Heirloom seed library of Vivien Sansour.
+Day 2: On the first day we will take you on a bus tour around Bethlehem to discover the very fertile valley of Artas and see the Roman aqueduct system at the Solomon’s pools.
+We are excited to take you to the agricultural village of Battir.
 Battir is UNESCO world heritage site and famous for its irrigated terraces and of course for the ‘Betenjan Battiri’ the eggplant from Battir.
-We will have a traditional Palestinian lunch at Dar Abu Hassan before we go on a hike in the Makrhour valley.
+We will have a traditional Palestinian lunch at Dar Abu Hassan before we go on a hike in the Mahkrour valley.
 At the end of the day you can enjoy the sunset view from Shams el Aseel restaurant.

-On the third day of your visit we will go to Al Quds, Jerusalem.
-We will start at the Muslim holy site ‘Haram al Sharif’ with the Dome of the Rock and the Aqsa mosque.
-After a cup of Arabic coffee, mint tea or a glass of pomegranate juice (October is the pomegranate season!) there is plenty of time to discover the important sites in the different quarters of the old city and to try some of the typical Jerusalem tastes such as ka’ek and sesame seed bars with nuts and honey.
+Day 4: We will go early to Al Quds, Jerusalem and start with a visit to the Muslim holy site ‘Haram al Sharif’ with the Dome of the Rock and the Aqsa mosque.
+After a cup of Arabic coffee or mint tea there is plenty of time to discover the important sites in the different quarters of the old city including the Holy Sepulcher Church and to try some of the typical Jerusalem tastes such as ka’ek and sesame seed bars with nuts and honey.

 In Jericho we will take you to Hisham’s Palace to admire the newly renovated mosaics and share the rich history of the Umayyads in Palestine who are famous for the desert palaces.

 Jericho is one of the oldest continuously inhabited cities in the world and the archaeological site of Tel el Sultan is a must visit.
 Close to the oldest part of the oldest city in the world we will have our overnight stay in Auberg Inn guesthouse.
 The Auberg Inn has a big garden where they grow aubergines (eggplant), hence the name of the guesthouse!
-In the lovely garden we will eat traditional zarb, vegetables and chicken from a rock oven.
+We will eat traditional zarb, vegetables and chicken from a rock oven.

-Saturday 8 October: In the morning you can visit the monastery on Mount of Temptations with cable car, this is optional.
+Day 6: In the morning you can visit the monastery on Mount of Temptations with cable car, this is optional.
 You can also decide to have an easy morning.
 We drive to the lowest point in the world, where the water is so salty that there is no life in it, that’s why it is called the Dead Sea.
 And because of the high salinity of the water it is impossible to swim, but you can experience floating on the Dead Sea!
-Before we drive to Abud village where we will meet with Palestinian host families, we will visit a date farm where you can learn about the date plantations in the Jordan valley and try (and buy) some traditional Palestinian dates.
-At your host family in Abud you will have traditional Palestinian food.

-Sunday 9 October: The joy of October is the olive harvest when families go out together to harvest their trees.
+Day 7: For the October program this will be the day that you will join the olive harvest.
 Saleem’s family welcomes you for a day of olive picking on their land.
 You can climb the trees, or stay on the ground, take it easy or work hard.
 It’s all about the experience.
 We will teach you the fine techniques of olive harvesting and you will harvest like a pro.
-Of course you will eat traditional Palestinian food for lunch on the field and you will spend another night at your host family
+Of course you will eat traditional Palestinian food for lunch on the field and you will spend another night at your host family.

-Thursday 13 October: Jaffa is called the Bride of the Sea.
+Day 11: Jaffa is called the Bride of the Sea.
 Jaffa is beautiful.
 Situated on the Mediterranean sea.
 It was a thriving Palestinian city with several theaters and cinemas and an important port from where the famous Jaffa oranges were exported.
 The city was depopulated in 1948.
 The remaining Palestinians were all driven into one quarter.
 The rest of the city was inhabited with new Jewish immigrants.
-We will focus on the history of Jaffa and talk to some of the Palestinian families that still live in Jaffa.
+After exploring Jaffa and lunch you can spend some time on the beach or even swimming depending on the season and the weather!

-And this evening we say goodbye during our goodbye party because it’s the end of our stay together.
+And this evening we say goodbye during our goodbye evening with traditional Palestinian music.
+It’s the end of our stay together.
 But the beginning of new friendships!
 You will take all these experiences home with you and your enthusiasm will bring more and more people to come to Palestine.
-Palestine deserves tourism!
-We want to put Palestine back on the tourism map.
+Palestine deserves tourism.